fishcu/sgs-shader/README.md

 ## Presets explained
 The following presets are available:
 - `sgs_DEFAULT`: The default preset.
 Optimized for 240p resolution content on 4k displays.
 However, it will also work for other input and output resolutions ("freescale" behavior).
-- `sgs_DEFAULT_MASK`: Same as the default preset, but enables an aperture grille mask pass.
+- `sgs_DEFAULT_MASK`: Same as the default preset, but enables an aperture grille mask effect.
 - `sgs_force_*`: These presets sample the input at a fixed resolution according to the file name.
 This can be used with higher resolution content to achieve a lower resolution look with emphasized scanlines.
-- `sgs_potato_pc`: Same as the default preset, but renders at a lower internal resolution and disables scanline bleeding.
-This should be used if the default preset runs too slow on your computer.
+- `sgs_potato_pc` & `sgs_potato_pc_mask`: Same as the default presets with and without the mask effect, but optimized for low-end hardware.
+This should be used if the default presets run too slow on your computer.
+Many of the features in the default preset will not be available with the potato preset, or will have no effect if changed in the settings.
-- `sgs_super_high_res`: Same as the default preset, but renders at a much higher resolution.
-Ideal for running on beefy computers or 8k resolution displays, or for rendering small sprites.
-May crash on older GPUs that do not support large textures.

 ## Ensuring sharp scaling
 On Windows, make sure to set the display scaling under display settings -> "Scale and layout" to 100%.
 Using custom settings such as 125% or 175% may cause scaling artifacts with RetroArch.